 To maintain the highest standards, 100% of shortlisted candidates are interviewed prior to offer.

 The following dates are guidelines to help you to plan your application.
 Places are allocated on a rolling basis, meaning the sooner you apply, the sooner you’ll receive a decision.

 Admission is very competitive, therefore to avoid disappointment we recommend applying as early as possible.
-Applications received after 20 March 2015 will be considered on a case-by-case basis.

 To be considered for an interview you should provide: